othermod/PSPi-Version-6/README.md

     - The miniUSB is capable of providing power to external USB devices when the system is on, and also of passing power through from the barrel jack.
     - Efficient charging using a switching regulator with minimal heat generation.
     - Ensures a stable 5.0v supply to the Raspberry Pi.
-- **Efficiency**:
-    - Designed to consume minimal power.
-    - 4 - 8 hours of playtime when using a Raspberry Pi Zero.
-Up to 18 hours when the system is idle.
-    - 2 - 4 hours of playtime when using a Raspberry Pi CM4.

 ## 5. Audio Features:
 - **Audio Quality:** PWM audio signal processed through a low-noise buffer and filters for enhanced quality.